 - State Bar of Massachusetts | Retired

-- Named to U.S. News & World Reports “Best Lawyers 2014” in Construction Law
+- Featured in U.S. News & World Report’s “Best Lawyers 2014” in Construction Law

 J.D., University of Texas School of Law, 1997 (Member, Texas International Law Journal)